kristinakoneva/nutritective/README.md

-# nutritective
+# Nutritective - Your Nutrition Detective
-Android Nutrition App
+_Developed by: Kristina Koneva_